kfox/gradus/GHETTO_RFC.md

   SHOULD NOT "battuta" — contract from 10th to an octave stepwise SHOULD NOT leap to an octave consonance from a more "remote" consonance (except with many voices, the bass can do this) SHOULD NOT travel stepwise for a total of a tritone (ok if the voice goes beyond the tritone, this requires looking behind 4 notes...)

+  Second to last note MUST be a major sixth (assuming cantus firmus is in the lower voice, otherwise minor 3rd.
+Another way of enforcing this is that the actual note must be a leading tone, raised 7th)

 ```

 ## Second Species